 Tuesday: Walk and more restorative yoga

-Wednesday: Walk and upper body weights/core work
+Wednesday: Walk and Core Workout

-Friday: Walk and Pilates
+Friday: Walk and Upper Body/Core Workout

-Saturday: Walk and yoga
+Saturday: Walk and Vinyasa yoga

-Sunday: Easy 1-2 mile run and walk
+Sunday: Easy 2-3 mile run and walk

 What is restorative yoga?

 However, it’s a great tool that can be used throughout training and in particular during the first week post race to help the body settle back in to alignment and release tightness without overstretch or over exerting the muscles.